Certificate or Associate of Science

 You need to successfully complete one year high school (or college equivalent) algebra I, biology,and English coursework before admission.
 Students are encouraged to take LAS courses at Mercy College to meet any unmet program requirements above.

-Once you have completed your ST degree, you will have the knowledge and clinical experience necessary to become nationally certified.
-Your opportunities for employment will be excellent, as employment is projected to grow much faster than average as the volume of surgeries increases.
-For more details and statistics about specific roles and job opportunities go to the U.S. Department of Labor’s Bureau of Labor Statistics website.
+Once you have completed your degree you are required to sit for the National Certification Surgical Technology and Surgical Assisting exam.
+This will allow you to practice a Certified Surgical Technologist nationally.
+Employment for Surgical Technologist is projected to grow as the volume of surgeries increase.
+For more detail and statistics about specific roles and job opportunities go to the U.S. Department of Labor’s Bureau of Labor Statistics website.

 Surgical Technology Certificate (CIP Code 51.0909): Three-Semester (12 months)